 In the above scene, Lucy Small utilizes games and coasters to set the vibe in this secondary living space.
 “This marble top coffee table is paired with natural textures like rattan and wood to scale it down from a fancy marble look into something cozier,” Small says.
 “It is paired with complimentary colors that give it a casual vibe, and some games and coasters to say that this is a place to sit back, sip a drink, and have fun.”

-Quick Tips for Decorating Your Coffee Table
+Quick Tips to Decorate Your Coffee Table

 According to Becc Burgmann of Becc Burgmann Interiors, “if you have a neat, tidy and styled coffee table, it doesn’t always matter what the rest of the room looks like, it still makes the room look like it’s a room to be proud of.”